JumboCode/TheLegacyProject2/src/app/api/toy-example/README.md

     .min(5, { message: "Password must be at least 5 characters" }),
 });

+/*
+ * z.object is similar to a struct in C or C++.
+Esentially, it's a "bundle of variables" that you can access and use.
+ */
 export const SignInResponse = z.discriminatedUnion("code", [
   z.object({
     code: z.literal("SUCCESS"),